percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

-   This option specifies the name of the backup series stored in the ``PERCONA_SCHEMA.xtrabackup_history`` history record to base an incremental backup on. |xtrabackup| will search the history table looking for the most recent (highest ``innodb_to_lsn``), successful backup in the series and take the to_lsn value to use as the starting ``lsn`` for the incremental backup.
+   This option specifies the name of the backup series stored in the ``PERCONA_SCHEMA.xtrabackup_history`` history record to base an incremental backup on. *Percona XtraBackup* will search the history table looking for the most recent (highest ``innodb_to_lsn``), successful backup in the series and take the to_lsn value to use as the starting ``lsn`` for the incremental backup.
 This will be mutually exclusive with :option:`--incremental-history-uuid`, :option:`--incremental-basedir` and :option:`--incremental-lsn`.
-If no valid lsn can be found (no series by that name, no successful backups by that name) |xtrabackup| will return with an error.
+If no valid lsn can be found (no series by that name, no successful backups by that name) *Percona XtraBackup* will return with an error.
 It is used with the :option:`--incremental` option.

 .. option:: --incremental-history-uuid=name